What is digital asset management and how can it help you?

-One area of differentiation involves the varying abilities to manage a variety of file formats.
+One area of differentiation involves the varying abilities of DAMs to manage a variety of file formats.
 Though most players say they support the most popular video, image and audio formats, if your workflow requires the use of a specialized format you will want to ensure the vendors you’re considering can fully support that format.

 Distribution and user permissions management

 The content production supply chain can be long and complicated, involving many departments, agencies, freelancers and more.
 The ability to provide flexible permissions so that the right people have access to the right assets –– and only the right assets –– can be very valuable.

 Within agencies, in particular, these capabilities can allow for offering clients/customers convenient self-service capabilities.
 The same dynamic can play out in large enterprises seeking to maintain a consistent brand message across geographies and verticals, where marketers and salespeople can help themselves to carefully-crafted materials like line sheets, production logs, catalogs, retail snapshots, etc.

 Search and metadata

 A DAM provider’s capabilities with regard to metadata and search are key to one of the most important benefits of a digital asset management system –– the ability to find assets after they’ve been created and filed away.
 Most providers now use artificial intelligence, either proprietary or through a partnership, for image and video recognition and tagging.
 A few years ago, the AI-tagging capabilities in many DAMs were nothing more than a gimmick, often creating more work than efficiencies.
 Now, however, these systems have grown in sophistication, in part because machine learning, by its very nature, improves as it’s fed more data.
 In addition, vendors are exploring ways to use these technologies to surface insights and automate content transformations based on usage patterns.